Find Your Perfect School

 Seek help from your network for referrals.

 If you are looking to snag a sales representative position, you can always look up someone you know is already connected in that industry.
-This gives you the edge over other applicants, considering how easy-job vacancies get filled fast!
+This gives you the edge over other applicants, considering how easily job vacancies get filled quickly!

 Consider contacting companies directly.